Castles in Ireland aren’t always what they seem…

 Oh, how glad we were that we decided to look inside Kylemore Abbey’s gothic church!
 The church was built in the late 1800s by Mitchell Henry to honor the memory of his wife, Margaret, who died after catching dysentery on their vacation in Egypt.

 She was 45 years old, and had nine children.
 Because of the sentiment behind the lovely building, this church at Kylemore Abbey is like the Taj Mahal of Ireland: a gorgeous temple to the memory of a great love.

 Inside Kylemore Church

 We spent a while in this church, soaking up its calming atmosphere.
-The compact size holds you in a hug, and each window is different.
+Its soaring stone reminds me of the Cathedral of Learning in Pittsburgh, PA.
+The compact size holds you in a hug, and each decorative glass window is different.
 The expression on Devi’s face, below, sums up how we felt.